-The first year of funding for the Common Fund’s Molecular Transducers of Physical Activity program is currently underway.
+The Common Fund’s Molecular Transducers of Physical Activity program is currently underway.
 Although hundreds of studies show that physical activity provides benefit to virtually every aspect of health, the molecular mechanisms underlying these benefits are poorly understood.
 The Common Fund is in a unique position to be able to bring together scientists from diverse fields (exercise physiology, genetics, biochemistry, and computation biology) that will be required to discover and interpret the changes that occur in people in response to exercise.
-The consortium is currently working to develop protocols for pilot studies to determine the molecular mechanisms of how physical activity benefits human health.
-Over the course of the program, up to 3,000 participants across the country from diverse cultural and ethnic backgrounds with varying degrees of physical activity will participate in the study to generate a molecular map of changes that occur with physical activity.
-The data collected will be supplemented by studies in a rodent model, allowing for exploration of molecular changes in tissues not accessible in human participants.
-This molecular map will be available for researchers to explore, permitting them to study their target of interest in relation to the benefits of physical activity.
-In the future, this knowledge should allow researchers and doctors to develop individually targeted exercise recommendations as well as develop therapeutics for those unable to exercise
+The consortium has developed and implemented protocols for pilot studies to determine the molecular mechanisms of how physical activity benefits human health.
+Over the course of the program, roughly 2,700 participants across the country from diverse cultural and ethnic backgrounds with varying degrees of physical activity will participate in the study to generate a molecular map of changes that occur with physical activity.
+The data collected will be supplemented by studies in a rodent model (close to completion), allowing for exploration of molecular changes in tissues not accessible in human participants.
+The resulting molecular map will be available for researchers to explore, permitting them to study their target of interest in relation to the benefits of physical activity.
+In the future, this knowledge should allow researchers and doctors to develop individually targeted exercise recommendations, as well as provide insights into the development of therapeutics for those unable to exercise.

 NIH Director Dr. Collins Discusses The Physical Activity Program